tldr-pages/tldr/pages/linux/gnome-terminal.md

 # gnome-terminal

-> The GNOME Terminal emulator
+> The GNOME Terminal emulator.

 - Open a new gnome terminal window: